Idaho In Action / Regulated and Invasive Insect Pest/ Additional Info

 The Cooperative Agricultural Pest Survey Program (CAPS) is a federal program coordinated by the United States Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS) Plant Protection and Quarantine (PPQ) in collaboration with state departments of agriculture, universities and other entities.
 The CAPS Program provides funding and support for the state partners to conduct science-based surveys for exotic plant pests, diseases and weeds that have been identified as threats to U.S. agriculture and facilitates early detection, rapid response and management actions needed to address introduced pests that threaten US agricultural and natural ecosystems.

-Each year ISDA enters into cooperative agreements with USDA APHIS PPQ for funding to detect invasive pests.
-Surveys conducted through the CAPS Program in Idaho fields, forests, plant nurseries and urban areas represent an important line of defense against the entry and establishment of new harmful plant pests and weeds.
+For many years, the Idaho State Department of Agriculture (ISDA) has partnered with the Cooperative Agricultural Pest Survey (CAPS) program to protect Idaho agriculture from the introduction of high-risk invasive pests that could harm crops, forests, and export activities.
+Each year, ISDA enters into cooperative agreements with USDA APHIS PPQ to secure funding for invasive pest detection.
+Surveys conducted through the CAPS Program in Idaho’s fields, forests, plant nurseries, and urban areas serve as a vital line of defense against the entry and establishment of new harmful plant pests and weeds.

-Grain COMMODITY SURVEY
+Small grain COMMODITY SURVEY

 The success of the Idaho wheat industry depends greatly on its ability to export product to external markets, including the Asian market where a significant amount of the soft white wheat grown in the state is used in pastry and noodle making.
 Wheat production in Idaho creates jobs and income, not only in the production process but also in the transportation, storage and input supply industries as well as by flour milling and malt processing in the state.
 On wheat, like all agricultural crops, a complex of established insect pests exists in Idaho which contains, among others, Hessian fly, wheat curl mite, a complex of six species of aphids, cereal leaf beetle, wheat stem sawfly, grasshoppers, plant bugs, wheat headworm, wheat jointworm, wheat strawworm, wheat stem maggot, wireworms, and army cutworm.
-Idaho farmers routinely inspect for these pests and treat when found at levels that may have an economic impact.
-To be proactive periodically surveys for other potential pests, not currently found in the state, are undertaken by the Idaho State Department of Agriculture.

 KARNAL BUNT SURVEY